N9601/FlowCAD/README.md

 - Mechanical generators: involute spur gear, ISO metric hex bolt, hex nut and threaded rod (M2 to M24, true helical 60 degree thread, adjustable nut clearance for printing)
 - Primitives stay parametric: edit dimensions in the side panel after creation
-- Boolean union / subtract / intersect, run in a Web Worker so the UI never blocks
+- Boolean union / subtract / intersect on any number of objects (first selected = target, the rest = tools), run in a Web Worker so the UI never blocks
-- Click to select, shift-click to add a second object (first = target, second = tool)
+- Click to select, shift-click to add, shift-drag to box-select
-- Move / rotate / scale gizmo with snapping (1 mm, 15 degrees, 0.1), plus numeric position entry
+- Move / rotate / scale gizmo with snapping (1 mm, 15 degrees, 0.1), plus numeric position, rotation and scale entry
+- Live size, volume, surface area and triangle count for the selected object
 - Undo / redo, 200 levels; scene autosaves to IndexedDB and is restored on reload
-- STL import (binary or ASCII, file picker or drag-and-drop), welded and checked watertight so imports work in booleans
+- STL (binary or ASCII) and OBJ import (file picker or drag-and-drop), welded and checked watertight so imports work in booleans
 - Export to STL, OBJ and 3MF of the selection, or of everything when nothing is selected
+- Section cut at any Z height, exported as 1:1 mm SVG or DXF for laser cutters and CNC

 ## Shortcuts